Skip to main content

 1. In the device tree, select the Application object.

-2. Click Project → Add Object → Recipe Manager.
+2. Click the Project → Add Object → Recipe Manager command.

 The Recipe Manager is added to the device tree.

-4. Click Project → Add Object → Recipe Definition.
+2. Click the Project → Add Object → Recipe Definition command.

 The recipe definition is added below the Recipe Manager.